-Sales Operations 101: Guide, Examples, Metrics, Roles & More
+Sales Operations 101: Examples, Metrics, Roles & More

 Sales team not reaching its potential?
 A sales operations team can change that.

 A long-term approach will always see better results than a one-off fix.
 That’s what sales operations does for your team — streamline the process with a long-term view that will ultimately help your team close more deals.

 Ready to increase performance for your sales organization?
-Let’s dig into the wonderful world of sales ops and how it can make the difference for your team.
+Let’s dig into the wonderful world of sales ops and how it can make a difference for your sales team.

 What Is Sales Operations?

-In short, sales ops helps sales teams close more deals faster.
+In short, sales ops helps sales professionals close more deals faster.

-For a sales process to run smoothly, there are many administrative tasks that need to be handled.
+For a sales process to run smoothly, many administrative tasks need to be handled.
 When these tasks are removed from the plates of your sales reps, they can focus on what they do best: closing deals.

 A sales ops team covers these tasks within the sales process while also optimizing processes and structures outside the sales process that are vital to keep the team running smoothly.

 Sales Operations vs. Sales Enablement: What's the Difference?

-Sales enablement is the strategic process of giving reps the resources and training they need to effectively close deals.
+Sales enablement is the strategic process of giving reps the resources and training they need to close deals effectively.
 This includes creating onboarding materials, setting up regular sales training initiatives, and helping the team work together through peer mentoring to improve overall performance.

 In basic terms, a sales ops team handles the big picture, while sales enablement helps reps complete day-to-day activities.
-The difference between the two is often minimal, though, and some people argue that sales enablement is part of the sales operations process.
+The difference between the two is often minimal, and some people argue sales enablement is part of the sales operations process.

-Of course, sales operations and enablement aren't mutually exclusive—you can use both to improve your team's performance.
+Of course, sales operations and enablement aren't mutually exclusive—you can use both to improve your sales performance.

 A sales operations team can be responsible for many different tasks depending on what your sales team needs.
 Common sales op tasks include:

 Sales operations teams often work closely with sales leaders to help them create sales goals and strategy, and align those with the company's overall business goals.
-A good sales operations team can provide data-driven insights into more effective strategies.
+A good sales operations team can provide data-driven insights into more effective sales strategies.